stacked-git/stacked-git.github.io/content/guides/usage-example.md

 StGit patches are regular, first-class Git commit objects.
 They are visible when running `git log` and can be manipulated using regular Git commands.
-So `stg commit` does not modify the patches (commits), instead it is updating the StGit stack state to note that those patches have graduated, and are no longer in the series.
+Thus `stg commit` does not modify the patches (commits), instead it is updating the StGit stack state to note that the committed patches have graduated, and are no longer in the stack.